hanimao/devOps-notes-/README.md

 - Oracle Infrastructure
 - Bash Scripting

-Stay tuned - more coming soon, i
+Stay tuned - more coming soon, including

+- Terraform
+- Kubernetes
+- and much more...

+This repository is a work in progress and will keep growing as i dive deeper into DevOps tools and practices.